Kovah/LinkAce-Website/content/docs/v1/setup/_index.md

 ## Setup with SQLite or PostgreSQL

-By default, LinkAce requires using MySQL for the regular setup.
+By default, LinkAce is using MySQL but you are free to use SQLite or PostgreSQL.

 - To use **SQLite**, please follow the specific [SQLite instructions]({{< relref path="docs/v1/setup/setup-with-sqlite.md" >}}).
 - To use **PostgreSQL**, please follow the specific [PostgreSQL instructions]({{< relref path="docs/v1/setup/setup-with-postgresql.md" >}}).